Irrela/Irrela.github.io/_posts/english/2019-01-01-IELTS-WRITING.md

 ### Template

 Nowadays, a significant number of `group` dedicate prolonged hours each day to `topic`.
-From my persperctive, this phenomenon can be attributed to a combination of factors, including ^^^.
+From my perspective, this phenomenon can be attributed to a combination of factors, including ^^^.

 Turning to the question whether this trend signifies a constructive or destructive development, my stance leans towards the latter for several compelling reasons.